-- What is one of their favorites short interest stocks?
+- What is one of their favorite short-interest stocks?

 - What is the overall trend of the market?

-With the market chopping around and trading at extensions, our traders have been focused on big moves in single securities – one of their favorites is high short interest stocks.
+With the market chopping around and trading at extensions, our traders have been focused on big moves in single securities – one of their favorites is high short-interest stocks.
 What does that mean?
-It means that there is an unusually high number of traders shorting the stock – and they when it becomes evident that they are wrong due to rising price, they start to panic.
-As price climbs further, their stops get taken out, which only further accelerates the buying of the stock.
+It means that there is an unusually high number of traders shorting the stock – and when it becomes evident that they are wrong due to rising prices, they start to panic.
+As the price climbs further, their stops get taken out, which only further accelerates the buying of the stock.
 As they are forced to buy back their shorts (or cover), it causes a pop in price – known as the ‘Short Squeeze’.
-There are a lot of high short interest stocks, but which are the best to buy?
+There are a lot of high short-interest stocks, but which are the best to buy?
 You must pick ones in which the shorts are forced to sell.

 Let’s look at a few recent examples that we’ve done in our trading room, and analyze the how’s the why’s behind it, to utilize it properly next time it comes around.

 Let’s look at the play we caught in Restoration Hardware (RH) as our case study.
 On May 2nd, John and Henry identified RH as a good short interest play.
 They utilize our scanner to find these plays.
 Then you ask, why did RH stand out?
 One look at this chart and John said, ‘Smells like a short squeeze to me!”

 Restoration Hardware (RH) Daily Chart – May 2nd, 2017